 5. In Access security, we can select who can request access to our service.
-The options are Role-based access control only (RBAC), Restricted by subscription, and Anyone with your alias.
+The options are Role-based access control only (RBAC), Restricted by subscription and Anyone with your alias.
 The default and recommended option is to use RBAC as native access control in Azure:

-Create private link service

-✓ Basics ✓ Outbound settings 3 Access security 4 Tags S Review + create Determine how your private link service will be consumed by consumers without existing permissions.
+Create private link service ✓ Basics Outbound settings 3 Access security (4) Tags (5) Review + create Determine how your private link service will be consumed by consumers without existing permissions.
 You can expose it using a short friendly name, and auto-approve connections from trusted subscribers.
 If you already have permissions to the subscription that hosts this private link service, no action is required on this page.
 Learn more Visibility The visibility setting determines who can request access to your private link service.
 Role-based access control only: This private link service will only be available to individuals with role-based access control permissions within your directory.
 (Most restrictive) Restricted by subscription: Any user with access to specific subscriptions (that you'll add below) can request access to your service, even across directories.
 Anyone with your alias: Anyone with your private link service alias can request access to your service.
-(Least restrictive) Who can red quest access to your service?
-Role-based acces Restricted by sub • , Anyone with you
+(Least restrictive) Role-based access control only Who can request access to your service?
+Restricted by subscription Anyone with your alias